 There's clearly an opportunity here for labels to create skills and actions as a way for smart-speaker owners to discover and interact with their artists.
-As yet, none have seized upon the opportunity.
+In January 2018, Sony Music's RCA UK label launched an Alexa skill called Paloma's Bedtime for Paloma Faith.
+Aimed at parents with young children, it offers lullabies, stories, white noise and acapella tracks from Faith's latest album.

-What we have seen is a project from Amazon with U2 in November 2017 called The U2 Experience.
+We have also seen a project from Amazon with U2 in November 2017 called The U2 Experience.
 It was a radio-like show (or station) broadcast on a loop through Amazon Music in the US, UK, Germany and Austria.
 Fans could tune in from their smartphones, computers and - in the US and UK - by saying 'Alexa, play The U2 Experience' to their Echo speaker.